Education Insights

 A-Level Biology Tutor: Match Your Exam Board

-To find an A-level Biology tutor who genuinely fits your course, confirm they have taught your specific exam board — AQA, OCR A, OCR B (Advancing Biology), Edexcel A (SNAB) or WJEC/Eduqas — before you book.
+To find an A-level Biology tutor who genuinely fits your course, confirm they have taught your exact exam board — AQA, OCR A, OCR B (Advancing Biology), Edexcel A (Salters-Nuffield, or SNAB) or WJEC/Eduqas — before you book.
 A-level Biology is not one syllabus but several, and the boards diverge sharply on required practicals, mark-scheme wording, synoptic assessment and how they reward extended-response answers.
 A tutor who is excellent on AQA can still leave an OCR B student adrift, because the command terms and the way marks are awarded are different.
-So the single most useful question you can ask is not "How many years have you taught?" but "Which boards have you taught to A-level, and how recently?"
+So the single most useful question to ask is not "How many years have you taught?" but "Which boards have you taught to A-level, and how recently?"

-This guide explains why exam-board experience matters so much in Biology specifically, what to verify before you commit, and how Tutorwise is built to surface proven delivery rather than a polished profile.
+This guide explains why exam-board experience matters so much in Biology specifically, walks through the part that trips up the most students — the required practicals and the practical endorsement — sets out what to verify before you commit, and shows how Tutorwise is built to surface proven delivery rather than a polished profile.

 Why the exam board matters more in Biology than most subjects

-Every A-level board covers the same broad science — biochemistry, cells, exchange and transport, genetics, ecology, control systems.
-But the assessment is where they part company.
-AQA splits its required practicals into a fixed list and tests practical skills through written questions tied to those exact procedures.
-OCR B (Advancing Biology) takes a context-led approach, wrapping content inside applied scenarios that reward students who can transfer knowledge to unfamiliar situations.
-Edexcel A (Salters-Nuffield, or SNAB) builds around case studies and core practicals with its own distinctive framing.
-WJEC/Eduqas structures its papers and coursework differently again.
+Every A-level board covers the same broad science: biochemistry, cells, exchange and transport, genetics, ecology and control systems.
+But the assessment is where they part company, and assessment is what decides the grade.
+AQA (specification 7402) fixes a defined list of required practicals and tests practical skills through written questions tied to those exact procedures.
+OCR B, Advancing Biology (H422), takes a context-led approach, wrapping content inside applied scenarios that reward students who can transfer knowledge to an unfamiliar situation.
+Edexcel A, Salters-Nuffield or SNAB, builds around core practicals and case studies with its own distinctive framing.
+OCR A (H420) is the more traditional content-led route, and WJEC/Eduqas structures its papers and unit assessment differently again.

-The consequence is that a strong answer on one board can lose marks on another.
-Examiners reward precise command-term responses — "explain", "evaluate", "describe" each carry a specific expectation — and the mark schemes phrase acceptable answers in board-specific language.
-A tutor who has marked or taught to your board knows which points the mark scheme credits, which common answers score zero, and how to write to the grid.
-That is knowledge you cannot get from a general biology graduate, however qualified.
+The consequence is that a strong answer on one board can quietly lose marks on another.
+Examiners reward precise responses to command terms — "explain", "evaluate", "describe" and "suggest" each carry a specific expectation — and the mark schemes phrase acceptable answers in board-specific language.
+A tutor who has taught to your board knows which points the mark scheme credits, which plausible-sounding answers score zero, and how to write to the grid so that a correct idea actually earns the mark.
+That is knowledge a general biology graduate, however well qualified, simply may not have.

 Verify exam-board experience before you book

-- Which boards have you taught to A-level, and when?
-Recent experience matters — specifications are revised, and required practicals and assessment weightings change.
+• Which boards have you taught to A-level, and when?
+Recent experience matters — specifications are revised, required practicals are updated, and assessment weightings change over time.

-- Have you taught my exact specification?
-"OCR" is not enough; OCR A and OCR B (Advancing Biology) are different courses.
+• Have you taught my exact specification?
+"OCR" is not enough on its own; OCR A and OCR B (Advancing Biology) are genuinely different courses with different demands.

-- How do you approach the required practicals for my board?
-A good answer names the practicals and explains how they are examined, not just "we'll cover the experiments".
+• How do you approach the required practicals for my board?
+A strong answer names the practicals and explains how they are examined in the written papers, not just "we'll cover the experiments".

-- Can you talk me through a recent extended-response question and how you'd mark it?
-This reveals whether they know the mark scheme or are working from memory of a different board.
+• Can you talk me through a recent extended-response question and how you'd mark it?
+This reveals whether they know the current mark scheme or are working from memory of a different board.

 If a tutor cannot answer these crisply, that is your answer.
-It does not make them a poor teacher — it makes them the wrong match for your paper.
+It does not make them a poor teacher — it makes them the wrong match for your paper, and A-level Biology is unforgiving of a mismatch.

 Proven delivery over a polished profile: how Tutorwise is built